 We wouldn’t be here if we didn’t believe that Hedia can help keep blood sugar stable.
 A bolus calculator helps you get accurate insulin injections, which in turn will give more blood sugar control.

 Hedia is one of those bolus calculators.
-Read about it on our blog post, How to use a Bolus Calculator.
+Find out how to use a bolus calculator here.
 Of course, Hedia Diabetes Assistant is much more than just a bolus calculator.
-Find out what else it does on Hedia’s webpage.
+Find out what else it does on Hedia’s intro.